 Over 590 million members use LinkedIn as a networking tool.

 In fact, the site is in such frequent use that web metrics company Alexa says LinkedIn is the 9th most accessed website in the U.S.

-Regardless of whether you have an active account or are just getting started, LinkedIn's Student Jobs 101 is a great place to get started or get tips on how to polish your profile.
+Regardless of whether you have an active account or are just getting started, LinkedIn's LinkedIn’s Student Job Hunting Handbook Series is a great place to get started or get tips on how to polish your profile.
 For privacy purposes, there's no need to share your birthday, grades or test scores – even if you are asked.

-For more details, read LinkedIn Job Search Basics.
+For more details, read 10 Elements of an Effective LinkedIn Profile.

 Annual studies conducted by CareerXroads for more than a decade show that hiring people through networking and referrals is the favorite hiring method of choice for most employers.